Caledonia, Wisconsin: Education

 Caledonia is part of Racine Unified School District.
 Schools serving sections of Caledonia for elementary school, all in Caledonia, include Gifford K–8 School, Olympia Brown Elementary School, and North Park Elementary School.
 K–8 schools serving sections for middle school include Gifford K–8 and Jerstad-Agerholm K–8 School, the latter in Racine.
-Senior high schools serving sections of Caledonia include J.I.
-Case High School in Mount Pleasant and Horlick High School in Racine.
+Senior high schools serving sections of Caledonia include Jerome I. Case High School in Mount Pleasant and William Horlick High School in Racine.
 Previously Gilmore Middle School in Racine served a section of Caledonia.
 The R.E.A.L.
-School in Sturtevant and Walden III Green School in Racine are magnet 6–12 schools serving the area.
+School in Sturtevant and Walden III Middle and High School in Racine are magnet 6–12 schools serving the area.

 Religious private schools in the area include Saint Rita School (K–8) of the Roman Catholic Archdiocese of Milwaukee, in Caledonia; and Trinity Lutheran School (K–8) in Racine.

 A 2015 referendum asked residents of Caledonia whether they wanted to secede from Racine Unified School District and create an independent school district, which passed.
 State Senator Van H. Wanggaard proposed that the school district should be divided into territorial districts, which was incorporated in Wisconsin's 2015 budget, ensuring that Caledonia received one school board representative.